emmt/OIFITS.jl/README.md

 ## Reading and writing OI-FITS files

-Reading an OI-FITS data file yields a data-set and is done by:
+Reading an OI-FITS data file in Julia yields a data-set and is done by:

 ```julia
 using OIFITS